These FAQs were reviewed and updated in November.

 Teachers should not be undertaking cleaning.
 Teachers are neither trained nor risk assessed for carrying out these activities.

-Some schools are operating a clean as you go policy and have an expectation that teachers should spray desks and chairs before each new group of pupils enters a classroom.
-There should be no obligation placed on teachers to do this and members are advised that if they are provided with sprays to use, to check that the spray is clearly marked with the chemical content, the terms and circumstances of its use and the conditions in which it should be stored and any potential side effects.
+Some schools are operating a clean-as-you-go policy and have an expectation that teachers should spray desks and chairs before each new group of pupils enters a classroom.
+There should be no obligation placed on teachers to do this and members are advised that if they are provided with sprays to use, to check that the spray is clearly marked with the chemical content, the terms and circumstances of its use and the conditions in which it should be stored, and any potential side effects.
 Members should also ask to see the employer’s risk assessment of the cleaning spray being provided.
-If in any doubt contact should be made with the NASUWT immediately.

 Staff not employed as cleaners should not be pressured to undertake cleaning.